-Historically, the South African government enforced racially exclusionary rules for accessing the coast and its resources, leading to the marginalization of rural coastal communities (especially in the Eastern Cape and KwaZulu-

-Natal), which were dependent on coastal resources for their food security and livelihoods.
-In the wake of Apartheid, South Africa's National Parks have come under increased pressure to reconcile the wealth of natural resources to the social and economic needs of the previously oppressed black rural communities.
+Historically, the South African government enforced racially exclusionary rules for accessing the coast and its resources, leading to the marginalisation of rural coastal communities (especially in the Eastern Cape and KwaZulu-Natal), which were dependent on coastal resources for their food security and livelihoods (Glavovic & Boonzaier, 2007; Sunde, 2014).
+In the wake of apartheid, South Africa's National Parks have come under increased pressure to reconcile the wealth of natural resources to the social and economic needs of the previously oppressed black rural communities (Faasen, 2006).

-The Threat of the "no-take" MPA
+The impacts of a 'no-take' MPA

-With the abolition of Apartheid and introduction of democracy, it was hoped that the right of small-scale and subsistence fishers would be restored in accordance with their culture and tradition.

-The legislative change to a "no take" MPA in 2000 under the Marine Living Resource Act 18 of 1998 was shown to affect not only food security for the fishers and their families but also their cultural identity and heritage3.
-The Thornham, Stormsrivier, Nompumelelo and Sanddrif communities have been reliant on fishing as a form of food security.
-With the loss of access to fish, there has been a reported decline in health and increase in crime5.
+With the abolition of apartheid and introduction of democracy, it was hoped that the right of smallscale and subsistence fishers would be restored in accordance with their culture and tradition (Sowman et al., 2013).
+When the legislative change to a "no take" MPA took place in 2000 under the Marine Living Resource Act 18 of 1998, it was shown to affect not only food security for the fishers and their families but also their cultural identity and heritage (Muhl & Sowman, 2020).
+The Thornham, Stormsrivier, Nompumelelo Sanddrif and communities have been reliant on fishing as a form of food security.
+With the loss of access to fish, there has been a reported decline in health and increase in crime (Muhl, 2016).

-Fishers state that in addition, their well-being has been affected by the closure of the MPA, as fishing is part of their identity.
-The current top-down governmental conservation program, which introduced a no-take MPA as a form of conservation to promote sustainability and biodiversity, was implemented without consultation with the community, and subsequently has elevated conflict between community members and the regulating authority.
+Fishers stated that, in addition, their well-being has been affected by the closure of the MPA, as fishing is part of their identity (Faasen, 2006).
+The current top- down governmental conservation programme, which introduced a no-take MPA as a form of conservation to promote sustainability and biodiversity, was implemented without consultation with the community, and subsequently has elevated conflict between community members and the regulating authority (Muhl, 2019).